Isoproterenol indications include the following:

 Both beta-1 and beta-2 adrenergic receptors exert their effects through a G-alpha stimulatory second messenger system.
 G-protein coupled receptors are structurally composed of a seven-transmembrane-spanning protein.
 The extracellular domain serves as the ligand binding site.
-In the inactivated state, the intracellular domain is linked to a G-alpha stimulatory protein bound to a GDP molecule.
+In the inactivated state, the intracellular domain links to a G-alpha stimulatory protein bound to a GDP molecule.
 Upon binding of a ligand to the extracellular domain of a beta-1 receptor, the alpha subunit exchanges a GDP molecule for a GTP and becomes activated.
 The (now active) G-alpha protein dissociates from the intracellular domain and activates adenylate cyclase.
 Activated adenylate cyclase subsequently converts intracellular ATP to cAMP.
-The major second messenger in this pathway, cAMP, activates protein kinase A (PKA).
-Activated PKA phosphorylates L-type calcium channels in cardiac myocytes, resulting in an increase in intracellular calcium.
+The principal second messenger in this pathway, cAMP, activates protein kinase A (PKA).
+Activated PKA phosphorylates L-type calcium channels in cardiac myocytes, resulting in increased intracellular calcium.
 PKA also causes an increase in calcium release from ryanodine receptors on the sarcoplasmic reticulum.

 The result of beta-1 agonism on the heart can be summarized as follows: